ges0305/SleepLab-sandbox/README.md

 ## SleepLabBot

-A production-grade Telegram assistant for sleep diagnostics and habit coaching.
+A production-grade Telegram assistant for diagnostics of sleep problems to provide personalized plan.
 Built using Cursor to manage full development cycle: from initial logic & workflow design, documentation, managing backlog & prioritization (MoSCoW), iteration - to deployment with DB logic, scheduling, notifications, payment integrations.

 ### Demo (Loom)